pschool-in/curriculum/content/grammar/pronoun/pronoun-match.md

 (pronoun-2)

-Match the subject with the correct pronoun. (title)
+Match the naming words with the correct pronoun. (title)

 ```
 Reena, She